stevedimarzio/tidal-mcp/README.md

 - If you're still experiencing this error, ensure you're using the latest Docker image version
 - You can override the forwarded IPs configuration via the `FORWARDED_ALLOW_IPS` environment variable if needed

-**Authentication errors:**
-- Double-check the API key header name is exactly `X-API-KEY` (case-insensitive, but use uppercase for consistency)
-- Verify the API key value matches your server's `API_KEY` environment variable
-- Ensure your server has API key authentication enabled (set `API_KEY` environment variable)

 **Tools not appearing:**
 - Make sure the connector is enabled in the Tools menu for your conversation